cogent3/cogent3/doc/cookbook/features.rst

     cds = list(seq.get_features(biotype="CDS"))
     cds[:3]

-We can search for all CDS for a given gene
+We can also provide combinations of argument to search, for example, all CDS with a given name:

 .. jupyter-execute::
     :raises: